Tarun-Rajan99/MSc-Project/02_reading/clustering.md

 - Evolutionary clustering is a research field proposed to improve time series clustering
 - It states :  each clustering should be similar to the clustering of its predecessor, while accurately reflecting the properties of its own data
-- uses an extended definition of evolutionary clustering instead of targeting the similarity of two successive clusterings they demand the similarity of a clustering to all previous clusterings, they call this the over-time stability
+- uses an extended definition of evolutionary clustering instead of targeting the similarity of two successive clusterings they demand the similarity of a clustering to all previous clusterings.They call this the over-time stabilityand introduced it, because small changes between twotimestamps could develop to huge changes over several timesteps.